Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 In the next sections we will describe how to setup TTM with Jenkins.

-This assume a couple of things:
+This assumes a couple of things:

 * The server where Tuleap is installed is located at https://my.tuleap.tld
-* The project where TTM is enabled is called 'test-automation-demo' (it's shortname)
+* The project where TTM is enabled is called 'test-automation-demo' (its shortname)

 Users and credentials
 ~~~~~~~~~~~~~~~~~~~~~

 First you need to create a new Tuleap user that will be used by Jenkins to report test results.
 This user must be configured
 Tuleap side with the appropriate permissions to update "Test Executions" and read "Test Definitions".
-We recommend to use
+We recommend using
 a dedicated user with limited permissions to reduce risks of credentials leaking.

-At Jenkins side, you need register this Tuleap user in "Credentials" section.
-Create a new entry for "username and password"
+At Jenkins side, you need to register this Tuleap user in the "Credentials" section.
+Create a new entry for "username and
-and give it a descriptive id like ``jenkins-tuleap-bot``.
+password" and give it a descriptive id like ``jenkins-tuleap-bot``.

-You also need to upload ``ttm`` binary on Jenkins server.
+You also need to upload the ``ttm`` binary on Jenkins server.

 Configure TTM
 ~~~~~~~~~~~~~